Power In Prayer

 Deliverance

 Overcoming our weaknesses and growing beyond our shortcomings is what Jesus wants to do in each our lives.
 The Holy Spirit in our life works to transform us and make us more like Jesus.
 Christ is conquering and defeating sin in the world, and we have a part to play by seeking to conquer the sin in our own lives.
 To do that, we must reach out through prayer, asking for God to do that work in our life, day by day.
-We ask him to deliver us from temptations, to strengthen our resolve to serve him, and to perform a supernatural work in us by renewing our hearts and minds.
+When we pray, we should ask him to deliver us from temptations, to strengthen our resolve to serve him, and to perform a supernatural work in us by renewing our hearts and minds.
 (Philippians 2:13)

 God Answers Prayers